christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Different scenarios
 -------------------
 Now we can talk about the different scenarios that are likely to be found when reverse engineering one of those turbo loaders and looking at the distribution of values within the tape image.
-What you should end up with, is a table of information like the following one specific for "Accolade" turbo loader:
+What you should end up with, is a table of information like the following one specific for the "Accolade" turbo loader:

 **Threshold:** 0x01EA (490) **clock cycles** (TAP value: 0x3D)
 **Bit 0 pulse:** 0×29 (average value)